orochinem0/Esp32-oui-sniffer/README.md

 - Seedstudio Xiao esp32-C3
 - Heltec Lora V3
 - Meshtastic framework or other lora mesh framework
-- Nimble 1.4.3 BLE library in Arduino IDE
+- Current Nimble library for BLE intergration
 - You need other devices on your mesh channel to recieve the alerts from this device.
 I highly reccomend using a Sensecap Lorawan Card Tracker from Seeedstudio https://www.seeedstudio.com/SenseCAP-Card-Tracker-T1000-E-for-Meshtastic-p-5913.html